BruceChanJianLe/ros-subscriber-latency/README.md

 ## Good Practice

-This is a simple example of subscriber using lambda function.
+This is a simple example of ROS subscriber using lambda function with no delay.
 ```cpp
 // Please disable the Nagle algorithm on your TCP sockets
 ros::Subscriber sub = nh.subscriber<std_msgs::Bool>("topic_name", 1,